Spinors and horospheres: Cluster algebra applications

 \section{Cluster algebra applications}

 We now develop the notions required to prove \refthm{T_Gr}.

-For reasons that will become apparent, we will consider $\hyp^2$ via the upper half plane model, but to have the orientation induced by the normal vector in the $i$ direction in the upper half space model; this is the opposite to the usual orientation.
-Then the boundary circle $\partial \hyp^2 \cong \R \cup \{\infty\}$ obtains an orientation in the \emph{negative} real direction. \begin{defn} An \emph{ideal $d$-gon} is a collection of distinct points $z_1, \ldots, z_d$ in $\partial \hyp^2$, labelled in order around the oriented boundary $\partial \hyp^2$.
-A \emph{decoration} on an ideal $d$-gon is a choice of horocycle at each $z_i$. \end{defn} We can join the points $z_1, \ldots, z_d$ (and back to $z_1$) successively by geodesics to form an ideal $d$-gon in the usual sense, but we just need the $z_i$.
-Given the orientation on $\partial \hyp^2$, this means that the $z_i \in \R \cup \{\infty\}$ satisfy either
+For reasons that will become apparent, we will consider $\hyp^2$ via the upper half plane model $\U^2$, but to have the orientation induced by the normal vector in the $i$ direction in the upper half space model; this is the opposite to the usual orientation.
+Then the boundary circle $\partial \U^2 \cong \R \cup \{\infty\}$ obtains an orientation in the \emph{negative} real direction. \begin{defn} An \emph{ideal $d$-gon} is a collection of distinct points $z_1, \ldots, z_d$ in $\partial \U^2$, labelled in order around the oriented boundary $\partial \U^2$.
+A \emph{decoration} on an ideal $d$-gon is a choice of horocycle at each $z_i$. \end{defn} We can join the points $z_1, \ldots, z_d$ (and back to $z_1$) successively by geodesics to form an ideal $d$-gon in the usual sense, but for our purposes we do not need the edges; for us a $d$-gon is just the sequence of vertices, we just need the $z_i$.
+Given the orientation on $\partial \U^2$, this means that the $z_i \in \R \cup \{\infty\}$ satisfy either

 or

 for some $k$.